Bear Allegory

 You, then, try to come in.
 You try to urge.
 Urge us to organize.
 You urge us to assemble.
 To fight.
 To grudge.
 To clash with nature, with those around us.
 We, though, don’t need it.

+I may be the only one who thinks this.
+I know “Salmon”.
+Others, though, may only know “scaly grey fish”.
+I am not too sure.
+Please tell me if people know salmon.
+Do they?
+I wonder if I truly do.
 I hope, only hope, that they know salmon.
 If they know salmon, they won’t listen.
 Like Mama, they’d be strong.
 They’d be strong and still stay alive.
 Is this, may I ask, how you decide?
 I mean, if it will work, I ask.

 I must know, you must tell me, if you know.
 I may know if you don’t.
-Who made the others strong, a good question this is.
+Who made the others strong?
+A good question this is.
 Quite a good one, indeed.

-I know that I have strength.
-But what does, must I ask, that strength contain?
+What does, must I ask, that strength contain?
 I must know.
 I’ve heard of one certain term before.
 It’s everywhere.
 Everywhere, I hear it.
 It’s a word called love.
 Must this be it, I ask.
 Must this be, not strength, but love?
 I surely must know.
 Really, I must.
 I suppose, I really can.
 Love. hmm.
 That sounds almost right.
 Yeah, it could be.

 It must be love.
 It must.
 I know love.
 I do.
 Surely, I do.
 Love is everywhere.
 I feel it.
 Love is everything, I sense it.
 This is it, I think.
 The strong are love.
-This I know, for sure, I know.
+This I know for sure.
+I know.
 You mustn’t tell me, for I know.
 I now know.

 I no longer despise you.
 You are okay to me.
 You just appear.
 You just are.
 You didn’t pounce on the weak, the vulnerable.
 You didn’t attack.
 You are okay.
 You are fine.
 You are just there.